Frequently Asked Questions (FAQs)

 SINAInnovations is our annual meeting to celebrate and encourage innovation at Mount Sinai: icahn.mssm.edu/sinainnovations

 Yes.
 Whether you have specific questions, would like to brainstorm about a potential business idea, or want to learn more about what it takes to launch a new venture, we can help you get started and connect you with a wide array of entrepreneurial resources at Mount Sinai and in New York City.
-You can reach these resources by contacting either MSIP or CTIE and we’ll make sure you get to the right place.
+You can reach these resources by contacting either MSIP and we’ll make sure you get to the right place.

 When it comes to realizing the commercial potential of a new patentable invention, our team of business and legal professionals can help evaluate the commercial potential of your idea and advise you on important steps to protect, market, license, and/or otherwise position your idea for commercialization.
 Take a look at the Innovation Guide or contact us at MSIPInfo@mssm.edu to set up an appointment.